-Generally, there are two types of benefits that an employee may get in addition to a salary:
+Generally, there are two types of benefits you can get from your employer in addition to your salary:

 - Benefits-in-kind.
-These are benefits that an employee receives that cannot be converted into cash but have a cash value.
-Examples include provision of a company car, loans given at a special rate or provision of accommodation.
+These are benefits that cannot be converted into cash but have a cash value.
+They are usually something that an employee has the use of without owning it.
+Examples include loans at a special rate or the use of a company car or accommodation.

-There are some benefits that an employee can receive that are not subject to tax or can be received tax efficiently.
+There are some types of benefits that are not taxable.
 These include:

-- Bicycle and safety equipment under the Cycle to Work Scheme
+- Bike and safety equipment under the Cycle to Work Scheme

-- Certain share and approved profit sharing schemes
+- Certain employee share schemes and profit-sharing schemes

 - Canteen facilities